 - Destination: Doha is a great spot for a two-day layover if you’re flying Qatar Airways.
 My blog post is here.

 - Activity: Dune Bashing.
 So fun!

-- Activity: Souq Waqif.
+- Activity: Souk Waqif.
 Loved walking through the souq.
 A great place to get dinner too.

 - Activity: The Museum of Islamic Art is amazing, both the architecture and the collection.

 - Activity: The new National Museum is spectacular.